leilaicruz/jupyter-book/mini_book/docs/paralogs-and-SL-pairs.md

 query_paralogs_pd=query_paralogs_pd_withoutnan
 ```

-### Taking the indexes of the paralogs pairs that are also synthetic lethals
+#### Taking the indexes of the paralogs pairs that are also synthetic lethal

 ```{code-cell} ipython3
 indexes_sl_query=[]